Engin-Boot/capture-behavior-of-a-visit-counter-amutamil/needs-facilities.md

 Scenario: Report visitor trends during a week of operation

+  Given :
+  Working server,
-  Given the operating days of week and counts on each day When manager asks for visitors trend
+  The operating days of week and counts on each day, When  :
+  Manager asks for visitors on specific days.
+  Then  :
-  Then report number of visitors on each day and highlight max and min
+  Display number of visitors on each day,
+  Highlight max and min visitors.

 Scenario: Alert when seating capacity is full

+  Given :
-  Given total number of seating capacity
+  Total number of seating capacity,
+  Occupied seats count,
+  Working server.
+  When  :
-  When all seats are occupied
+  All seats are occupied.
+  Then  :
-  Then alert seats are filled and no available seats
+  Alert seats are filled.